What Is Network Access Control (NAC)?

-The NAC solution implements security control over access users to provide end-to-end security.
-The solution allows only authorized users and secure terminals to access the network, isolates unauthorized and insecure users and terminals, or allows only authorized users and terminals to access limited resources.
-In this way, the security protection capability of the entire network is improved.
+The NAC solution implements security control so that only authorized users and secure terminals can access the network.
+It isolates unauthorized and insecure users and terminals, or allows them only to access limited resources.
+This approach significantly improves the security protection capability of the entire network.

-The NAC solution can effectively manage network access rights, update system patches in a timely manner, and upgrade the antivirus database.
-This allows administrators to quickly locate, isolate, and repair insecure terminals, meeting intranet security requirements of the campus network.
+To address such issues, the NAC solution effectively manages network access rights, updates system patches, and upgrades the antivirus database promptly.
+This allows administrators to quickly locate and isolate insecure terminals and to handle the security risks these terminals introduce, thereby meeting intranet security requirements of enterprise networks.

 What Are the Capabilities of NAC?